pratikunterwegs/ebird-wghats-supplement/README.md

-# Supplementary Material for: _Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_
+# Supplementary Material for _Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_

-This repository contains supplementary materials for a manuscript *in review* that uses citizen science data to parse the role of climate and land cover on avian occupancy across the Western Ghats.
+This repository contains supplementary materials for a manuscript that uses citizen science data to parse the role of climate and land cover on avian occupancy across the Western Ghats.

+The manuscript's source code can be found at https://github.com/pratikunterwegs/eBirdOccupancy

 ## [Readable version](https://pratikunterwegs.github.io/eBirdOccupancy/)

-A human-readable version of this analysis is available in bookdown format by clicking on the heading above.
+An easy to read version of this supplementary material is available in bookdown format by clicking on the heading above.

 Methods and format are derived from [Strimas-Mackey et al.](https://cornelllabofornithology.github.io/ebird-best-practices/), the supplement to [Johnston et al. (2019)](https://www.biorxiv.org/content/10.1101/574392v1).